simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 emitter function that needs the analysis as an extra parameter.
-Thankfully no public API function on the emitter relies on analysis having happened previously, so threading that argument through the emitter code is fairly trivial, and due to lifetime annotations guaranteed bug-free, in the sense that it is not possible for any part of the emitter to use the analysis of one event during the emission of another event.
+Thankfully no public API function on the emitter relies on analysis having happened previously, so threading that argument through the emitter code is fairly trivial, and guaranteed bug-free due to lifetime annotations, in the sense that it is not possible for any part of the emitter to use the analysis of one event during the emission of another event.